 Avoiding Scams & Pitfalls

-Sadly, vehicle fraud is more common than many realise.
+Avoiding scams and pitfalls when buying a car is essential, as vehicle fraud is more common than many realise.
 From clocked mileage to cloned cars, knowing what to watch out for is your best defence against losing thousands.

 - Compare prices on several trusted websites to spot patterns.